LaunchPadLab/lp-components/docs.md

 A checkbox input that can be used in a `redux-forms`-controlled form.

 This input only accepts and stores boolean values.
-Since the default `redux-forms` initial value is an empty string, you may need to set it to a boolean explicity in `mapStateToProps` using the [initalValues](http://redux-form.com/6.0.0-alpha.4/examples/initializeFromState) key.

 **Parameters**